davidday99/davidday99.github.io/_posts/2023-08-13-open-eeprom.md

     and USB-A header that I can use as a handy programmer.

-There's certainly enough there to keep me busy, but I think it's about time I get back to my 6502 SBC project.
+There's certainly enough here to keep me busy, but I think it's about time I get back to my 6502 SBC project.